HBautz/Calendarify/README.md

 ## Zoom Integration

-Zoom server-to-server OAuth credentials are also read from `.env.example`:
+Zoom OAuth credentials are also read from your `.env` file:

 - `ZOOM_CLIENT_ID`
 - `ZOOM_CLIENT_SECRET`
-- `ZOOM_ACCOUNT_ID`
+- `ZOOM_REDIRECT_URI`

-Provide these values from your Zoom app to enable authentication.
+Provide these values from your Zoom OAuth app to enable authentication.
+Calendarify now uses a user-level OAuth app with a redirect URI.
+If you previously configured a server-to-server OAuth app using an Account ID, switch to this standard OAuth flow.

 ## Repository Overview